M-Gregoire/Nuxt-Leaflet/README.md

 # Nuxt-Leaflet

-A Nuxt module already exists for using Leaflet with Nuxt ([nuxt-leaflet](https://github.com/schlunsen/nuxt-leaflet)) but it doesn't expose `L` from Leaflet, which makes the use of plugins really difficult.
+A Nuxt module already exists for using Leaflet with Nuxt ([nuxt-leaflet](https://github.com/schlunsen/nuxt-leaflet)) ~~but it doesn't expose `L` from Leaflet, which makes the use of plugins really difficult~~, which now exports `$L` (See https://github.com/M-Gregoire/Nuxt-Leaflet/issues/2).

 Moveover, Leaflet cannot be used (cleanly) with Nuxt by default because of ssr.
-The best way I found was creating a Nuxt plugin (Thanks [Christian Nwamba](https://medium.com/@codebeast_/why-your-third-party-plugin-dont-work-in-nuxt-and-how-to-fix-it-d1a8caadf422) !)
+The best way I found was creating a Nuxt plugin (Thanks [Christian Nwamba](https://medium.com/@codebeast_/why-your-third-party-plugin-dont-work-in-nuxt-and-how-to-fix-it-d1a8caadf422)!)

 ## Steps